thomasappere/MarsTime_PositionSun/README.md

 # MarsTime_PositionSun
-Compute Martian local time and position of the Sun for a given UTC.
+These programs computes __Martian local time__ and __position of the Sun__ (elevation and azimuth) for a given position (latitude/longitude) and UTC.

-Programs available both in Python and IDL.
+Programs are available both in Python and IDL.

-For Python, download kepler.py package.
+* For Python, download kepler.py package then compute_elevation_azimuth_sun.py.
+Simply execute compute_elevation_azimuth_sun.py on Python.
+It asks the landing site (MSL, Perseverance, Zhurong) then the UTC.
+You can add an option to ask for another position in latitude/longitude.

-For IDL, here is a description of the subroutines:
+* For IDL, here is a description of the subroutines:

-find_localtime.pro
+	* find_localtime.pro

-	>> local time retrieval
+		* local time retrieval

 find_ls.pro